IBM Q1 2017: An Interesting Note

 While this table is limited, a look at the revenue chart reveals a steep decline from 2012 that has leveled off significantly in the last year.

-IBM Revenue (NYSE:TTM) data by YCharts
+IBM Revenue (TTM) data by YCharts

 Red values